 Baden-Powell Says Game

 Note: Some Scouts may not know who Baden-Powell is.
 He is the founder of the Scouting movement.
-His story is pretty fascinating, so if you're interested, you can read what I wrote about him over on The Spruce.
+His story is pretty fascinating, so if you're interested, you can read about him over on Wikipedia.

 Similar to Simon Says, this game will allow the Scouts to practice saluting the flag.

 You can make this game as short or as long as you want.
 A den chief, a denner, or a parent can be in charge of the game.
 After the Scouts have learned how to honor the flag, this game is a great gathering activity!

 Ask the Cub Scouts to stand up.
 Give the following commands for the Scouts to do.
 For some of them, add “Baden-Powell Says” at the beginning.

 Just like Simon Says, the Scouts are out if they do the activity without hearing “Baden-Powell Says” first.

 - Salute the flag while wearing your Cub Scout uniform